hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 +++
-title = "macOS 26 \"Tahoe\" and talking about all its new quirks" date = 2025-06-30 description = "In this entry, I've described my thoughts on how the new design actually refines the core principles of macOS' interactivity." authors = ["hitblast"]
+title = "My macOS 26 \"Tahoe\" experience: discussing design quirks" date = 2025-06-30
+description = "In this entry, I've described my thoughts on how the new design actually refines the core principles of macOS' hardware-software interactivity and more." authors = ["hitblast"]

 [taxonomies]